 Alternate Storage Technologies: While not necessary for Guardant today, an alternate backend storage than objects would be a good goal for future flexibility.

 Support for manifests: Support manifests for more efficient communication and data retrieval.
 Manifests can help in organizing and managing large datasets more effectively.

+Action/Event Trigger: Upon reaching a certain condition (e.g. file created with a defined pattern), a specified callback method is invoked.

 Conclusion

 Guardant Health is leading precision medicine by using extensive data to transform cancer care.
 Their FDA-approved Shield test has accelerated data growth, posing significant management challenges.
 To address this, they plan to create a single namespace for universal data access across all computational locations, including on-premises, remote HPC systems, and cloud services.
 This product requirements document outlines the high-level requirements of this namespace.
 It is intended for Guardant Health employees and the single namespace working group to develop interoperability standards and ensure seamless platform integration.
 While tailored to Guardant Health, the principles may benefit similar initiatives in other organizations.

+For Genentech / Roche, access to data across divisions is a key factor for success.
+Facilitating access to data is getting even more central

 Version History